Piecewise linear structures on topological manifolds: From Manifolds to Bundles

-\section{From manifolds to bundles}
+\section{From Manifolds to Bundles}

-Recall that, for every topological manifold $M^n$, its tangent bundle $\tau_M$ and (stable) normal bundle $\nu_M$ are defined.
-Here $\tau_M$ is a topological $\RR^n$-bundle, and we can regard $\nu_N$ as a topological $\RR^N$-bundle with $N>\!>n$.
-Furthermore, if $M$ is a PL manifold then $\tau_M$ and $\nu_M$ turns into PL bundles in a canonical way, see \cite{KS, Rud}.
+Recall that, for every topological manifold $M^n$, its tangent bundle $\tau_M$ and normal (with respect to an embedding $M \in \RR^{N+n}, N\gg n$) PL $\RR^N$-bundle $\nu_M$ are defined.
+Here $\tau_M$ is a topological $\RR^n$-bundle, and we can regard $\nu_N$ as a topological $\RR^N$-bundle.
+Furthermore, if $M$ is a PL manifold then $\tau_M$ and $\nu_M$ turns into PL bundles in a canonical way, see \cite{KS2, Rud}.

+\m { Concerning tangent and normal (micro)bundles and their properties, see~Milnor~\cite{Mi3} for the topological category and Haefliger--Wall~\cite{HW} for the PL category.}